How to transfer your phone number from one mobile network to another: a step-by-step guide to using a PAC Code.

 |Show contact details for more networks... (e.g. iD Mobile, Plusnet, Smarty, Tesco & VOXI)|

-We wouldn’t recommend using your PAC Code if you plan to cancel your new contract or if you want to return your new handset.
+We wouldn’t recommend using your PAC Code if there’s a chance you’ll want to cancel your new contract or return your new handset.
 This is because there will be added complications if your phone number has already been transferred to the new mobile network.

 How Long Does It Take?

-Once you’ve given your PAC Code to your new mobile network, your phone number transfer will normally be scheduled for the next working day.
-If you submit your PAC Code fairly late in the day, it’s possible you’ll need to wait one additional working day.
-The daily cut-off time for submitting a PAC Code and getting a next-day transfer is between 3pm and 5.30pm depending on your mobile network.
+Once you’ve given the PAC Code to your new mobile network, your phone number transfer will normally be scheduled for the next working day.
+If you submit your PAC Code fairly late on in the day, it’s possible you’ll need to wait one additional working day.
+The daily cut-off time for submitting a PAC Code for next-day transfer is between 3pm and 5.30pm depending on your mobile network.